ghkaan/BaR-release/README.md

 - Add Programs (Ctrl+A) - Add programs to current job
 - Remove Programs (Ctrl+R) - Remove selected programs
 - Language (Ctrl+L) - Change application language (restart required)
+- File associations - register or unregister .bar, .log and .lst file types to be opened with BaR (for current user only)
-- Quit (Ctrl+Q) - Exit the application, suggest to save the job if it was changed
+- Quit (Ctrl+Q) - Exit the application, suggest to save the job if it was changed, save settings in ini file

 ---
 Job Menu contains commands for program execution and organization: